pBrandyFH/ma-fh-kufstein/README.md

 # Master Thesis: Powerlifting Federation Management System

-> **Note:** This project is the concept and result of my master thesis.
+> **Note:** This project is the concept and result of my master thesis, developed with the assistance of AI (claude, chatgpt).
 It is currently a prototype and requires further development before it can be used in production environments.

 This project is a comprehensive digital platform designed to streamline and automate the management of powerlifting federations at all levels—from international governing bodies down to local clubs.
 The system provides a unified interface for managing federations, members, competitions, and athletes, while maintaining strict hierarchical relationships and role-based access control.